modflowpy/flopy/scripts/README.md

 For instance, `e689af57e7439b9005749d806248897ad550eab5_20150811_041632_uncommitted-changes.json`.

-**Note**: the `process_benchmarks.py` script depends on `seaborn`, which is not included as a dependency in either `etc/environment.yml` or in any of the optional groups in `setup.cfg`, since this is the only place it is used in this repository.
+**Note**: the `process_benchmarks.py` script depends on `seaborn`, which is not included as a dependency in either `etc/environment.yml` or in any of the optional groups in `pyproject.toml`, since this is the only place it is used in this repository.

 ## Preparing for PRs